Skip to contents

 repository = "https://github.com/ropensci/cffr",

-# If the field is already present, it would be overridden
+# If the field is already present, it is overridden.

 title = "Modifying a 'cff' object"